michaelokonji/share/README.md

 9. Alphabet Puzzle
 10. Letter Sound Recognition

-Each of these activities aligns with your objectives, offering unique, engaging, and fun experiences for learners.

 ### Top 10 Activities for **Basic Pronunciation and Phonetics**

-Here are the top 10 activities that best align with your criteria of uniqueness, engagement, and fun:

 1. **Sound Safari**
    *Description*: Explore different sounds in the language through interactive listening exercises.